Peace Through Side Payments: The models

-For off-path consistency, it is required that $\varrho$ and $\mathcal{G}(\tilde{F}_{1},\tilde{F_{2}})$ are consistent with each other: \begin{enumerate}[label=(\roman{enumi}).] \item The acceptance-rejection behavior of player 2's types in $\varrho$ is consistent with the equilibrium outcome in $\mathcal{G}(\tilde{F}_{1},\tilde{F_{2}})$ (and belief $\tilde{F}_{1})$; if type $v_{2}\notin V_{2}$ accepts an off-path bribe $b$, she should not find it profitable to submit any bid in the continuation auction; if type $v_{2}\in V_{2}$ rejects an off-path bribe $b$, then her payoff from the continuation auction should not be lower than $b$. \item $\tilde{F}_{2}$ is consistent with $\varrho$ and the equilibrium outcome from $\mathcal{G}(\tilde{F}_{1},\tilde{F_{2}})$, and is common for both players.\footnote{Given the rejection set implied by $\varrho$, Bayes's rule is applicable.} \end{enumerate} Off-path consistency does not rule out the following possibilities.
-For an off-path bribe $b$ and a belief $\tilde{F}_{1}$, there may exist multiple pairs of $\varrho$ and $\sigma$ that satisfy the requirements, which we call consistent replies.
-If two different consistent replies yield the same expected payoff for each type $v_{i}$ ($i=1,2)$ in the grand game, we say they are \emph{equivalent}.
-We discuss equivalent replies with more details in section \ref{sec:The-bribing-game}.
+A strategy-belief assessment in the grand game specifies player 1's bribe strategy, player 2's acceptance-rejection strategy after every bribe, player 2's belief $\tilde{F}_{1}$ after every off-path bribe, and a BNE $\sigma$ of the continuation auction induced after every rejection history.
+On the equilibrium path, beliefs follow Bayes's rule.
+Off the equilibrium path, we impose the following consistency requirement (to avoid self-contradiction in players' replies): $\varrho$ and $\mathcal{G}(\tilde{F}_{1},\tilde{F}_{2})$ must be consistent with each other:\footnote{Although we describe the requirements for the bribing model, the corresponding requirements apply to the requesting model in Section \ref{sec:requesting}.} \begin{enumerate}[label=(\roman{enumi}).] \item The acceptance-rejection behavior of player 2's types in $\varrho$ is consistent with the equilibrium outcome in $\mathcal{G}(\tilde{F}_{1},\tilde{F}_{2})$ (and belief $\tilde{F}_{1}$); if a type $v_{2}$ accepts an off-path bribe $b$, she should not find it profitable to submit any bid in the continuation auction; if a type $v_{2}$ rejects an off-path bribe $b$, then her payoff from the continuation auction should not be lower than $b$.
+In particular, when the reply is full acceptance, no type of player 2 should find it profitable to reject the bribe and individually compete with player 1 under belief $\tilde{F}_{1}$. \item $\tilde{F}_{2}$ is consistent with $\varrho$ and the equilibrium outcome of $\mathcal{G}(\tilde{F}_{1},\tilde{F}_{2})$, and is common to both players.\footnote{Given the rejection set implied by $\varrho$, Bayes's rule is applicable.} \end{enumerate} Off-path consistency does not rule out the following possibility.
+For an off-path bribe $b$ and a belief $\tilde{F}_{1}$, there may exist multiple pairs of $\varrho$ and $\sigma$ that satisfy the requirements; we call these consistent replies.

-Off-path consistency implies that if for an off-path bribe the lowest rejecting type is in the interior of the type support, then this type must be indifferent between accepting the bribe and rejecting it.
-The indifference condition in turn implies a unique consistent reply for each belief induced by strictly positive off-path bribes.
+Off-path consistency implies that if, for an off-path bribe, the lowest rejecting type is in the interior of the type support, then this type must be indifferent between accepting the bribe and rejecting it.
+Hence, the indifference condition uniquely determines the candidate threshold.